-- Only use redirection when your want to distract your dog from a negative behavior.
+- Only use redirection when you want to distract your dog from a negative behavior.

 How To Desensitize Your Dog From It’s Barking Triggers

-- First determine what you dogs limit is towards the trigger.
+- First, determine what your dog’s limit is towards the trigger.
 How close can your dog get to the trigger before it starts barking.